voedger/voedger-internals/rsch/20241115-temp-blobs-uuid/README.md

-# Temporary BLOB Storage and Access: A Technical Analysis

-**Author**: Maxim Geraskin
+# Secure UUID for Secure BLOB Access

+/*
-**Copyright**: © 2024–present unTill Software Development Group B. V. All rights reserved.
+ * Copyright (c) 2024-present unTill Software Development Group B. V.
+ * @author Maxim Geraskin
+ */

 ## Problem Statement

-We need to determine the best method for generating unique identifiers to access temporary BLOBs securely.
-The identifiers will be used in QR codes for easy scanning and access.
+We need to identify the most effective method for generating unique identifiers to securely access temporary BLOBs.
+These identifiers will be embedded in QR codes to enable convenient scanning and access.

 ## Concerns

 - **QR Code Density**: The size and complexity of the QR code generated to represent the BLOB identifier can affect scan reliability and user experience.
+- **Security**: The identifier must be sufficiently random to prevent unauthorized access to BLOBs.
+- **Uniqueness**: The identifier must be unique to avoid conflicts and ensure correct BLOB access.

 ## Goals